Tutorial

 In the product schema, I need to make 3 changes.

-2. and an embedsone for the Data shema.
-Also add the onreplace: :update
+2. Add an embeds_one for the Data schema.
+Also add on_replace: :update

-I can test this by putting the data as a key in the valet_attrs map.
+I can test this by putting the data as a key in the valid_attrs map.
 I want to test this in both create and update.

 STEP 3 - Add embedded fields to the form

-Since I have setup an embedsone, and that behaves as a relation, I can use fieldsfor to store the values in the data column.
+Since I have set up an embeds_one, and that behaves as a relation, I can use inputs_for to store the values in the data column.

-When I start the app, and test the form, it looks just like the other fields.
-If the fields dont show up, it is most likely because the data field in the database is defaulted to NULL.
-Make sure that defaults to an empty map.
+When I start the app and test the form, it looks just like the other fields.
+If the fields don’t show up, it is most likely because the data field in the database is defaulted to NULL.
+Make sure it defaults to an empty map.

 When that is saved, I can test this in the console by getting the last product and see that the data is there.